-Budget 2023: Jeremy Hunt seeks to tempt parents and over-50s back to work
+Budget 2023: Jeremy Hunt insists plans will get people back to work

 - Published

-Chancellor Jeremy Hunt has set out plans to get early retirees and parents of young children back to work to get the economy growing again.

-He announced a big expansion of free childcare in his Budget and measures aimed at over-50s who have not returned to work after the pandemic.
+He plans to expand free childcare in England and scrap the £1m cap for tax-free pension savings.

+Labour says the pensions move will only help the richest 1% - and Mr Hunt was "dressing up stagnation as stability".

-He claimed the UK would avoid a recession, with inflation forecast to fall by more than half next year.
+In his Budget speech, Mr Hunt claimed the UK economy will avoid a recession, with inflation predicted to more than halve by the end of next year.

-In a Budget speech lasting more than an hour, Mr Hunt said: "In the face of enormous challenges, I report today on a British economy which is proving the doubters wrong."
+But he said a shortage of workers is holding back growth, and he wants more over-50s, people with disabilities and parents of young children to get back to work.

+Offering eligible working parents with children as young as nine months old in England 30 hours of free childcare is a key part of the plan - but it will not be introduced fully until September 2025.

+"We had half a million people who left the labour force during the lockdowns, that's an effect you haven't seen in other countries and that's why I've announced the measures I've announced today to encourage people back to work," he added.

+One senior government figure described it as "a steady as she goes Budget", after the turbulence of Liz Truss's short-lived premiership.

-The economy will shrink by 0.2% next year, according to the Office for Budget Responsibility, which is better than previously forecast and does not, technically, count as a recession.
+The OBR said the UK economy will shrink by 0.2% next year, which is better than previously forecast and does not, technically, count as a recession.

 Inflation is forecast to fall from 10.7% in the final quarter of last year to 2.9% by the end of 2023.